I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 func reset_position():

-# Initialize position when resetting game
+# Reset position when game is reset

 _serve()